mnahkies/docs.getdbt.com/website/blog/2024-11-04-test-smarter-not-harder.md

 *Stats-focused anomalies* are fluctuations that go against your expected volumes or metrics.
 Some examples include:

 - Volume anomalies.
-This could be site traffic amounts that may indicate illicit behavior, or perhaps site traffic dropping one day then doubling the next, indicating that data were not loaded properly.
+This could be site traffic amounts that may indicate illicit behavior, or perhaps site traffic dropping one day then doubling the next, indicating that a chunk of data were not loaded properly.
 - Dimensional anomalies, like too many product types underneath a particular product line that may indicate incorrect barcodes.
 - Column anomalies, like sale values more than a certain number of standard deviations from a mean, that may indicate improper discounting.